 10. The Korean War never ended.

 On July 27, 1953, American Lieutenant General William Harrison, Jr. and North Korean General Nam Il signed the Korean Armistice Agreement, ending “all acts of armed force” in Korea, until both sides were able to find a “final peaceful settlement.”
 The agreement was notably not a peace treaty, but rather, a ceasefire.
-Sixty years later, it seems we are no closer to a peaceful ending of the conflict.
+Over 60 years later, it seems we are no closer to a peaceful ending of the conflict.